m8wei-coder/ECE_228_project/reproduce/README.md

 `main_test.py` contains the codes to run the evaluation process.

 `network.py` contains the structure of the LSTM network.

+`logs.tar` contains the byproducts of the training, such as the network weights.

 # Running the workflow: